 The student is required to attend clerkships where they are assigned.
-The cost of possible temporary housing, meals, and transportation remains the student's responsibility.
+The cost of possible temporary housing, meals and transportation remains the responsibility of the student.
 All clerkship schedule decisions rest with the program.

 Once the final clerkship schedule is complete, student requests for changes will not be permitted.